bakhras/MixtureDescriptors-II/README.md

 # combinatorixPy: Mixture Descriptors Calculator
 This Python project calculates an combinatorial scheme for mixture descriptors of multi-component materials.
 The algorithm processes input from two `.csv` files and computes combinatorial mixture descriptors.
-This code computes combinatorial mixture descriptors based on cartesian power which is cartesian product of N-copies of a single set of descriptors, while N is the number of components.
+This code computes combinatorial mixture descriptors based on cartesian product which is cartesian product of N-copies of a single set of descriptors, while N is the number of components.

 ## Overview